 B. All students must meet a Residency criterion:

 For determination of eligibility for free tuition fees the place of residence of a student is deemed to be their place of education.
-This means that if a student receives their full-time education in a non-EU/EEA/ Swiss jurisdiction they will not be eligible for free fees.
+This means that if a student receives their full-time education in a non-EU/EEA/UK/ Swiss jurisdiction they will not be eligible for free fees.

 - Students who are the children of Semi State Agency officials, Government officials (all Departments), Irish officials working with the UN, and children of volunteer development workers who reside in non-EU countries as a result of their appointments must note that as and from September 2013, the exemption from meeting normal EU residency requirements will cease.
 The Department of Education and Skills has withdrawn this concession for legal reasons (30 January 2013)